hatredholder/Social-Network/README.md

 # To do/to add:

-Add a welcome page for non-authorized users;
+Add a welcome page for non-authorized users;✓ Done (24.03.22)

+Update the send invites view;✓ Done (24.03.22)

+Change user profile detail view so it shows posts in a better way;✓ Done (24.03.22)

 Add search bar functionality;